 Existing uses include a single-family home that has been converted to a furniture wholesaler, a glass vendor, clothing alterations is commercial and includes and a religious institution.
-Surface parking lots and older buildings are characteristic of this site.
+Surface parking lots and older buildings are characteristic of this site, which will greatly benefit from the rezone and other programs of the Housing Element.
 Redevelopment of this site may facilitate more housing for the RHNA.